Traffic management

 • no discrimination.

-This rule refers to measures put in place by the ISP, in the network when providing an internet access service.
-Functionality that takes place at the destination of the IP address provided by the end-user computer is out of scope of the Open Internet Regulation.
+This rule refers to measures put in place by the ISP in the network when providing an IAS.
+Functionality that takes place at the destination of the Internet Protocol address provided by the end-user computer does not fall within the scope of the Open Internet Regulation.

-Practices which do not comply with these seven basic principles, or that otherwise go beyond “reasonable traffic management” (as explained above), may be used by ISPs only when they fit into the three specific exceptions listed above: (a) compliance with other laws, b) preservation of integrity and security of the network, services or end-user terminal equipment or c) preventing exceptional network congestion.
-Under all these exceptions, the traffic management measure has to be necessary for the achievement of the exception in question and applied “only for as long as necessary”.
+Practices that do not comply with these seven basic principles, or that otherwise go beyond ‘reasonable traffic management’ (as explained above), may be used by ISPs only when they fit into the three specific exceptions listed below: